enioluwas/ackermann-visualizer/README.md

  ackermann_visualizer m n [filename]
  ```

-- m: positive integer m in A(m, m)
+- m: positive integer m in A(m, n)
 - n: positive integer n in A(m, n)
 - filename: optionally output to a file instead of console